briankellyco/aws-cdk-examples/scheduled-fargate-task/README.md

     Each scheduled run launches a new instance of the container which runs, executes the command passed to the container and then terminates.
 ```

+## Knowledge Takeaways
+* Tasks in ECS are one off containers.
+They are automatically terminated once the code in the docker container runs or the command sent to the docker container completes.
+* Services in ECS on the other hand will maintain a fixed number of Tasks running (to maintain the DesiredCount of tasks).